-effectively within the Healthcare Policy Group of the 1 2 Department of Health.
-It's one of a number of Policy Directorates which generally provides policy advice to 3 the Health Minister and has policy oversight for the 4 5 Clinical Services which underpin, broadly speaking, 14:06 hospital services and ambulance services.
-6 7 You have been in the Healthcare Policy Group since 88 Ο. 2013?
-8 9 I have, yes.
-I have been in the Department since 2005 Α. and in the Healthcare Policy Group since 2013.
-10 14.0611 89 Q. In paragraph 4 at WIT-50711, you say your role: 12 13 "As the Director of Secondary Care is an Assistant 14 Secretary and the Department's Senior Adviser to the 15 Minister of Health on Secondary Healthcare Policy with 14:06 16 responsibility for developing and reviewing 17 Departmental policies which underpin the delivery of 18 Healthcare mainly within hospital settings and the Clinical specialties to which these services are 19 20 del i vered. " 14:07 21 22 So in layperson's terms, is it possible to translate 23 that into layperson's terms, Mr. Wilson?
-24 I will make an attempt.
-The broad area of Secondary Α. 25 Healthcare Policy, as I said, covers almost every 14.07aspect of clinical services that take place within 26 27 a hospital setting, so the agenda or the priorities for Secondary Care are generally set by the Health 28 29 Minister. while we cover, broadly speaking, all areas
+effectively within the Healthcare Policy Group of the 1 2 It's one of a number of Policy Department of Health.
+3 Directorates which generally provides policy advice to the Health Minister and has policy oversight for the 4 5 Clinical Services which underpin, broadly speaking, 14:06 hospital services and ambulance services.
+6 7 You have been in the Healthcare Policy Group since 88 Q. 2013?
+8 9 I have been in the Department since 2005 I have, yes. Α. and in the Healthcare Policy Group since 2013.
+10 14.06In paragraph 4 at WIT-50711, you say your role: 11 89 Q. 12 13 "As the Director of Secondary Care is an Assistant Secretary and the Department's Senior Adviser to the 14 Minister of Health on Secondary Healthcare Policy with 15 14:06 16 responsibility for developing and reviewing Departmental policies which underpin the delivery of 17 18 Healthcare mainly within hospital settings and the 19 Clinical specialties to which these services are 20 del i vered. " 14:07 21 22 So in layperson's terms, is it possible to translate that into layperson's terms, Mr. Wilson?
+23 24 I will make an attempt.
+The broad area of Secondary Α. Healthcare Policy, as I said, covers almost every 25 14.07 aspect of clinical services that take place within 26 27 a hospital setting, so the agenda or the priorities for Secondary Care are generally set by the Health 28 29 while we cover, broadly speaking, all areas Minister.

 1 of Secondary Healthcare, there are, at any time, 2 a number of high priorities within that Service which may be under review or which may be the subject of 3 interest by the Assembly or by the media.
-For example, 4 5 a number of areas, prior to my current position as 14:08 Director, I have worked in and around Secondary Care on 6 7 areas such as Paediatric Healthcare, Children's Heart 8 Surgery, the establishment of a major trauma service centre, Organ Donation and Transplantation, Fertility 9 Services, those type of broad clinical areas each have 10 14.08 11 a policy position from the Department, or a policy statement of some kind.
-That is our role as Policy 12 13 Leads within the Department to keep those policies under review in accordance with the priorities set by 14 15 the Minister, or in accordance with the needs of the 14:08 16 system at any time.
+For example, 4 5 a number of areas, prior to my current position as 14:08 Director, I have worked in and around Secondary Care on 6 7 areas such as Paediatric Healthcare, Children's Heart 8 Surgery, the establishment of a major trauma service 9 centre, Organ Donation and Transplantation, Fertility Services, those type of broad clinical areas each have 10 14.08 11 a policy position from the Department, or a policy 12 statement of some kind.
+That is our role as Policy 13 Leads within the Department to keep those policies under review in accordance with the priorities set by 14 the Minister, or in accordance with the needs of the 15 14:08 16 system at any time.